arciszewski/coursera-getting-and-cleaning-data/README.md

-# coursera-getting-and-cleaning-data
+# Coursera Getting and Cleaning Data

-Coursera Getting and Cleaning Data
+This repository contains Getting and Cleaning Data course project